What is Duplex Printing? Double Sided vs Single Sided Printing

 Duplex Paper Setting 02

-For best practices, always use high-quality paper to prevent ink bleeding through to the other side.
-When printing important documents, do a test run to ensure proper alignment.
-Remember, duplex printing can significantly reduce paper consumption, making it an eco-friendly choice for your printing needs.
+For best practices, always use high-quality paper to prevent ink from bleeding through to the other side.
+When printing important documents, do a test run to ensure proper alignment and make adjustments as necessary.

 Duplex Printing vs. Simplex Printing